Kelvin Taylor (actor): Career

 Taylor began modelling at age 19 for the Shmack Clothing in collaboration with Billionaire Boys Club / BAPE.
 An altercation would later hinder his modelling career and lead him into undergoing emergency plastic surgery.
 It was later revealed according to a 2020 article in The New Zealand Herald the attack was racially motivated.
 After making friendships on social-media website MySpace, a trip to Sydney, Australia and Perth, Western Australia in 2008 lead him into acting after signing up to a roommates short film as a breakdancer for Edith Cowan University.
-He later would appeared in commercials and music videos for the likes of N.E.R.D, Fam-Lay feat.
+He later appeared in commercials and music videos for the likes of N.E.R.D, Fam-Lay feat.
 Pharrell Williams.
 Humble beginnings, he would find a start as a background actor in Spartacus before showing up on New Zealand's Three (TV channel).

 Taylor went on to make guest appearances in Ash vs Evil Dead, The Shannara Chronicles and James Patterson's Murder Is Forever.
 He was cast as Malcolm X in American Playboy: The Hugh Hefner Story, however the role was cancelled as production opted to use archived footage instead.
 He was also a student of Meisner Technique instructor Michael Saccenté, acting coach of Karl Urban and Antony Starr (The Boys).